 1. Shop Lowe’s Summer Clearance event for 50 – 80% savings on patio furniture and grills.

-You can’t miss Lowe’s Summer Clearance Event if you want to update or furnish your patio.
+You can’t miss Lowe’s Summer Clearance event if you want to update or furnish your patio.

-The sale runs from about mid-August to mid-September and we’ve seen outdoor dining tables for $24.12 (reg. $79.12) and stackable resin Adirondack chairs for $2.98 (reg. $9.98).
+The sale usually runs from about mid-August to mid-September and in 2019, we saw a deal for outdoor dining tables for $24.12 (reg. $79.12) and stackable resin Adirondack chairs for $2.98 (reg. $9.98).

-Watch for charcoal grills to reach as low as $24.50 (reg. $49.00).
-Plus you’ll see flower pots, table-top tiki torches and more — all for 50 – 80% off.
+Watch for charcoal grills to reach as low as $24.50 (reg. $49).
+Plus you’ll see flower pots, table-top tiki torches, and more — all for 50 – 80% off.

-3. Pretend it’s already fall and shop Hobby Lobby’s Christmas Clearance.
+2. Pretend it’s already fall and shop Hobby Lobby’s Christmas Clearance.

 Yes, you’re probably still wearing shorts and sipping iced tea on your patio or by the pool.

 But if you want the best selection of Hobby Lobby’s Christmas items, you gotta get your autumn on.

 Shop at the beginning of September when everything Christmas is marked down 40% off or more.

 Sure, you can get a better deal the longer you wait, since Hobby Lobby will continue to mark down Christmas items until December 25 — if you’re not picky, that’s a good approach.